tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Some magical tattoos have lesser and greater variations, which means lesser magical tattoos can be expanded upon to make them greater and therefore more powerful.

+### Divine Investment

+Divine investments are marks that appear on those blessed by the gods.
+When a character gains a divine investment, the good news is that it can’t be stolen of lost (or sold); it becomes part of the character.
+The bad news is if the character acts against the wishes of their divine patron, the mark and its power may fade.

 ### Adventurer

+#### Ahurak, Mark of the

+Divine Investment

+1/Day

+As a free action, manifest a holy weapon or implement that deals radiant damage.
+When you score a critical hit with the weapon or implement and use the daily power, deal triple damage instead of double damage.

+---

 #### [Alchemy jug](http://dnd5e.wikidot.com/wondrous-items:alchemy-jug)

 ---

 #### [All-Purpose Tool](http://dnd5e.wikidot.com/wondrous-items:all-purpose-tool)

+---

+#### Angel, Mark of the

+Divine Investment

+_Recharge 6+:_ When you fall (or jump from a high place), you sprout ephemeral wings and can float to the ground.

 ---